 First-Time River Cruise Tips (So You Enjoy the Scenery, Without the Stress)

-- Pick the route first, then the ship: The river determines the views and ports; the ship determines the onboard vibe.
+- Pick the route first, then the cruise line: The river determines the views and ports; the cruise line determines the onboard vibe and the type of excursions you’ll experience.

 - Think about your ideal pace: If you want lots of free time, choose itineraries with fewer full-day excursions.